adefelic/cetus/planning/game-design.md

 	- roguelike because you play in short bursts and it makes experimentation more easy

+## THE FUN
+- it is fun to be surprised by newness
+	- it is fun to want to get to the next place to see what happens
+	- it is fun to keep running into the same characters in unexpected
+	- it is fun to want to see more kinds of enemy
+- it is fun to decorate
+	- decorating makes the game easier and is the best way to make progress
+	- it is fun to have enemies comment on decoration

 - when in doubt, lean on genre convention